 All the cars were either released or refreshed in 2018 to 2020.

 Best electric cars – Price

 New electric cars in 2020 vary in price from £17,000 to over £100,000 with all the extras.

 What a range in prices!
 The best electric cars are often neither the cheapest, nor the most expensive.
 You can see this from the Top 10 list above.

-There will be a lot more electric cars coming out in 2020 – at all price points – but we expect there to be a lot of competition in the £20,000 to £30,000 range.
+There are a lot of new electric cars coming out in 2020 – at all price points – but we expect there to be plenty of competition in the £20,000 to £30,000 range.